GOP effort to repeal and replace Obamacare clears a key committee

 "Now that we have the score, we can incorporate feedback to improve this bill, to refine this bill and those kinds of conversations are occurring between the White House, the House and the Senate and our members," Ryan told reporters Wednesday evening.

-Rep. Brat, who has been a vocal opponent to the health care bill, said that the White House and even Republican leadership are offering concessions to help get him and his conservative colleagues on board.
+Rep. Brat, who has been a vocal opponent to the health care bill, said that the current bill is "not anywhere near passage."
+He said that the White House is discussing concessions to help get him and his conservative colleagues on board.

+Several conservatives say House Speaker Paul Ryan has not reached out to him to discuss changes to the bill.

+"I've found President Trump to be much more accommodating than our leadership has been," said Rep. Louis Gohmert, R-Texas.

+Gohmert and other conservative members of the Freedom Caucus are crafting an amendment to present to the leadership of the changes they want.
+While they wouldn't detail the contents yet, it is expected to address many of their concerns.

-He said that if the bill changed to eliminate many of the regulations placed on insurance plans and to impose work requirements for Medicaid recipients, then many of the conservatives would come on board.
+Brat said regulations placed on insurance plans must be rolled back and work requirements for Medicaid recipients must be imposed to propel conservatives on board.

 Only then would "a lot of people get to yes," Brat said.